 This essentially means that in their first few weeks of life, their skull may be soft, but it should harden with time.
 Care should be taken while handling these fragile puppies.

-It is important that their long hair is brushed regularly (at least twice a week) to avoid matting.
+Because of their coat type, it is important that their long hair is brushed regularly (at least twice a week) to avoid matting.

 A strange trait that is relatively unique to this breed is that they tend to shed their hair in clumps as opposed to individual hairs.
 This makes them relatively easy to clean up after, as all the hair is in one small hairball.

-Chihuahuas do not need a lot of bathing (as this can dry out their skin), try not to bathe them unless they are particularly dirty, or flea ridden.
+Long hair Chihuahuas do not need a lot of bathing (as this can dry out their skin), try not to bathe them unless they are particularly dirty, or flea ridden.
 When bathing, be sure not to get any water in their ears.

 If you are looking for a little dog with a big heart, the Long Haired Chihuahua could be the one for you.

 They need lots of attention (in the forms of fuss, positive praise, exercise and grooming) so make sure you have a lot of time to dedicate to your canine companion.
+Thus, don’t mistake this breed for a lap dog since they don’t enjoy being carried and cuddled so much as being active.
+Long haired toy Chihuahua will certainly enjoy participating in dog sports.

 This may not be the dog for you if you are away from home a lot or if you have young children at home.